jakegee/go-cards/README.md

-# go-cards
+# gocards
-Go learning building and shuffling a deck of cards
+Deck of cards in Go